raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

     Password: raspberry
     ```

-## Step 1: Making some test beeps
+## Step 1: Play some test beeps

-If you are using headphones or a speaker on the Raspberry Pi, you will need to run the following command to redirect sound to the headphone socket:
+Headphones are advisable in a classroom environment so that the room doesn't descend into a cacophony of beep noise.
+If you *are* using headphones or a speaker on the Raspberry Pi, you will need to run the following command to redirect sound to the headphone socket:

 `sudo amixer cset numid=3 1`